 Even better, some advanced systems feature buckets that keep the clean and dirty water separate.
 This is a game-changer because it ensures you’re always mopping with fresh water, leading to a truly clean floor.
 A hands-free, efficient wringing system makes the entire process faster, cleaner, and much more pleasant.

-Why the Mop Handle's Design Matters
+Why Your Mop Handle's Design Matters

 A mop handle might seem like a simple component, but its design can make a huge difference in your comfort.
 Look for a mop with a long handle, ideally around five feet.
 This allows you to stand upright while you work, using your core to move the mop in a gentle figure-eight pattern.
 This technique is not only more effective for cleaning, but it also prevents you from hunching over and straining your back.